 The notion of pairs trading is that if two assets have been trading near lockstep in the past.
 If there is a reversion away in that historical relationship, it indicates that the two assets are expected to revert.
-You will then sell the asset that is “overpriced” and buy the underpriced one.
+You will then sell the ” overpriced ” asset and buy the underpriced one.

-In cryptocurrency trading, the two digital coins will have a high correlation with general crypto market movements, which means that you are quite hedged against adverse market moves.
+In cryptocurrency trading, the two digital coins will have a high correlation with general crypto market movements, which means that you are pretty hedged against adverse market moves.

-There were two instances where the ratio was beyond the two standard deviations, indicating that it could ultimately revert.
-You will short ZEC and buy XMR, hoping that the latter will surge in price, and the former will decline.
+There were two instances where the ratio exceeded the two standard deviations, indicating that it could ultimately revert.
+Therefore, you will short ZEC and buy XMR, hoping that the latter will surge in price and the former will decline.

 You can also observe the Bollinger Bands and use that to indicate that the spread between the two coins’ prices has increased/declined further than historically justifiable numbers.

-With arbitrage trading, you are trying to take advantage of market mispricing and earn a risk-free profit.
-To take advantage of these opportunities, you need to act quickly, as they only last for a few seconds before the market recognizes that there is mispricing and closes the gap.
+With arbitrage trading, you try to exploit market mispricing and earn a risk-free profit.
+However, to take advantage of these opportunities, you need to act quickly, as they only last for a few seconds before the market recognizes that there is mispricing and closes the gap.

-In the cryptocurrency markets, the arbitrage trades usually the most profitable trade the differences in price between digital tokens on numerous exchanges.
+In the cryptocurrency markets, arbitrage trades are usually the most profitable for the differences in price between digital tokens on numerous exchanges.

 This will require the bot developer to account for both exchanges and link the algorithm’s orders to their API systems.

 Some bots can take advantage of mispricing on an exchange itself.
-For example, there is a bot called “Agent Smith,” which made quite a bit of money during the bull market as it traded mispricings on the Poloniex exchange.
+For example, a bot called “Agent Smith” made quite a bit of money during the bull market as it traded mispricings on the Poloniex exchange.